MingLunHan/CIF-ColDec/README.md

 Note that all biasing lists are session-level, because each utterance in one test set shares the same biasing list.

 #### a. **LibriSpeech**
 Files in data directory are simulated session-level biasing phrases for test-clean and test-other, respectively.
-Details about LibriSpeech test sets and biasing lists are listed here:
+Details about LibriSpeech test sets and biasing lists are listed as follows:

 | Details                                             | test-clean | test-other |
 | :-----                                              | :----: | :----: |